cysouw/diathesis/text/c03_prepositions.md

 ### [ NAL ] Obligatory local preposition {#sec:prepositions-obligatory-local}

-The most obvious verbs in this class are historical ablaut causatives like *legen* 'to lay, to put down' [@Next b] of posture verbs like *liegen* 'to lie' [@Next a].
+The most obvious verbs in this class are historical ablaut causatives like *legen* 'to lay, to put down' [@next b] of posture verbs like *liegen* 'to lie' [@next a].
 More examples are attested with obligatory reflexive pronoun, see [@sec:reflexive-obligatory-local].

 :::ex
 a.
 Der Hund liegt im Korb.